Vera Zvonareva: 2020: Back to top 100 in doubles and first major title in eight years

 Zvonareva missed the Australian Open due to problems with her left wrist.
-She started her season in February at the $25k ITF tournament in Trnava, Slovakia.
+She started her season in February at the $25k tournament in Trnava, Slovakia.
 Seeded eighth, she lost in the second round to qualifier and compatriot, Vlada Koval.
 In St. Petersburg, she fell in the final round of qualifying to Alizé Cornet.
 At the Qatar Open, she was defeated in the second round by Zheng Saisai.
-At the Indian Wells Challenger, she reached the semifinals where she withdrew from her match against Misaki Doi.
+At the Indian Wells Challenger, she reached the semifinals before she withdrew from her match against Misaki Doi.
 The WTA Tour was suspended from the week of March 9 through July due to the COVID-19 pandemic.

 When the WTA resumed tournament play in August, Zvonareva competed at the Lexington Challenger where she was eliminated in the first round by Jessica Pegula.
 In doubles, she and Anna Blinkova reached the semifinals and lost to Hayley Carter/Luisa Stefani.
-At the Cincinnati Open, the tournament was held at the USTA BJK National Tennis Center for the first time, lowering the risk of the transmission of the virus behind closed doors.
-Getting past qualifying, she made it to the third round where she fell to eighth seed Johanna Konta.
+The Cincinnati Open was held at the USTA BJK National Tennis Center for the first time, lowering the risk of the transmission of the virus behind closed doors.
+Getting past qualifying, she made it to the third round before falling to eighth seed Johanna Konta.
 Ranked 178 at the US Open, she was beaten in the first round by Leylah Fernandez.
 In doubles, she and Laura Siegemund won the title defeating Nicole Melichar/Xu Yifan in the final.

-After the US Open, Zvonareva played at the Italian Open.
-She lost in the first round to qualifier and compatriot, Daria Kasatkina.
+Zvonareva then played at the Italian Open where she lost in the first round to qualifier and compatriot, Daria Kasatkina.
 At the French Open, she was defeated in the final round of qualifying by Monica Niculescu.

 In October, Zvonareva competed at the first edition of the Ostrava Open.
 Playing doubles with Jeļena Ostapenko, they reached the quarterfinals where they fell to eventual champions Elise Mertens/Aryna Sabalenka.
 Seeded seventh at the $25k tournament in Istanbul, she made it to the final where she was beaten by top seed Kaia Kanepi.
 At the Linz Open, her final tournament of the season, she lost in the second round to second seed and eventual finalist, Elise Mertens, in three sets.

 Zvonareva ended the year ranked 163 in singles and 40 in doubles.